spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

 host is managed locally, there is no Edge host registration during the on-site deployment phase.

 In addition, you need to provide the Edge host with the images that are required for cluster deployment through a content bundle or through an external registry.
-After a cluster is formed, you manage the cluster locally with local UI instead of using through a Palette instance.
+After a cluster is formed, you manage the cluster locally with Local UI instead of using through a Palette instance.

 ![A flow of the lifecycle for airgapped clusters: modeling, EdgeForge, installation, on-site deployment, cluster formation, and cluster management. ](/cluster_edge_edge-deployment-lifecycle-airgap.webp)